graalvm/graal-languages-demos/graaljs/graaljs-webpack-guide/README.md

 module.exports = () => config;
 ```

-Create `main.mjs`, the entry point of the bundle, with the following contents:
+Create _main.mjs_, the entry point of the bundle, with the following contents:

+_main.mjs_

 ```js
 // GraalJS doesn't have built-in TextEncoder support yet.
 It's easy to import it from a polyfill in the meantime. import 'fast-text-encoding';